RamVasuthevan/Personal-Website/website/thinking-about.md

 - Initial Ideas:
     - Static site generators
     - HTML/CSS only websites
-    - Store in a public repo and host on Github Pages
+    - Store in a public Github repo and host on GitHub Pages
     - Save all links to the Internet Archive
     - 10 year domain registration